cmeury/yamkins/README.md

 ## Known Issues

-* A NoSuchFileException is thrown under windows, this is due to bug [JENKINS-17681](bug: https://issues.jenkins-ci.org/browse/JENKINS-17681).
+- A NoSuchFileException is thrown under windows due to the known issue [JENKINS-17681](bug: https://issues.jenkins-ci.org/browse/JENKINS-17681).

 ## Ideas

-* Mapping Jennkins to users to Yammer user IDs to somehow CC users that started builds.
+- Mapping Jennkins to users to Yammer user IDs to somehow CC users that started builds.
+- Validate the access token on the click of a button.